frederic-perez/AmE-dictionary/data/dictionary.md

 __pother__ _n_ __1__ Commotion; uproar. __2__ A heated discussion, debate, or argument. __3__ A choking or suffocating cloud, as of smoke or dust.
 __pothole__ _n_ :four: (potholes) A pit or hole produced by wear or weathering (especially in a road surface.
 __potholed__ _The island’s potholed highways._
-__potluck__ _n_ :three: Comes from the practice of throwing leftovers in a pot--with luck determining how good the stew would taste.
+__potluck__ _n_ :three: Comes from the practice of throwing leftovers in a pot—with luck determining how good the stew would taste.
 (Farlex Trivia dictionary) _A church potluck._
 __pottering__ _v_ _She is pottering around the house._
 __POTUS__ _Ronald Reagan was elected governor twice and POTUS for two terms._
 __pouch__ _n_